Reza Pahlavi, Crown Prince of Iran: Religious beliefs

-When interviewed about religion, Pahlavi said, "That's a private matter; but if you must know, I am, of course, by education and by conviction, a Shia Muslim.
+When interviewed about religion, Pahlavi said, "That's a private matter, but if you must know, I am, of course, by education and conviction, a Shia Muslim.
 I am very much a man of faith."
-Iranian writer Reza Bayegan also notes that Crown Prince Reza is allegedly "deeply attached" to his Muslim faith.
+Iranian writer Reza Bayegan also notes that Crown Prince Reza is alleged "deeply attached" to his Muslim faith.
 He has performed the Hajj (pilgrimage) to Mecca.

+On April 6, 2024, Prince Reza Pahlavi and Princess Yasmine Pahlavi visited the Bhandara Atash Kadeh Zoroastrian temple in Houston, Texas, and actively participated in the Yasna ceremony.
+During his visit, Reza Pahlavi stated "Zoroastrianism is intertwined with Iranian history and civilization.
+Yasmine and I visited the Zoroastrian fire temple in Houston to honor this indigenous Iranian faith and show solidarity with our Zoroastrian compatriots and the Parsi community.
+Zoroastrianism, this ancient Iranian faith, has had a critical role in the development and progress of our great civilization.
+And I am convinced that its influence will only continue to grow as we see among our youth today."

 Financial and legal issues

 Occupation

 In 1989, The Washington Post reported that Pahlavi was unemployed.
 Asked about his sources of income, he replied that he had been financially supported by "friends and family" in the past seven years.
-In 2017, he told the Associated Press that since 1979 he had had no "side occupation" (with regard to political activities), adding that his money came from his family and "many Iranians who have supported the cause".
+In 2017, he told the Associated Press that since 1979 he had had no "side occupation" (about political activities), adding that his money came from his family and "many Iranians who have supported the cause".
 According to a December 2018 news report by Politico, "he is thought to live mainly on what's left of his family wealth, his only full-time job being speaking out about Iran".